Michellea-njoku/Final-Exam-COSC-330-002/README.md

 ## Overview

-This project demonstrates how to use systemd to manage a custom C shell program as a background service on a Linux system or AWS EC2 instance.
+This program demonstrates the use of systemd to manage a custom C shell program as a background service on a AWS EC2 instance.

 The shell program from Part 1 was configured to run through a custom ```service file ```using systemd.
-The project shows how Linux services can be started, stopped, monitored, and managed automatically.
+The program also highlights how Linux services can be started, stopped, monitored, and managed automatically.

 ---